 Our biggest challenge: keeping it simple

 Engineering is complex.
-Yet we heard time and again that teachers needed something they could start using quickly and seamlessly to get their students excited.
+Yet, we heard time and again that teachers needed something they could start using quickly and seamlessly to get their students excited.
 While a digital platform could deepen understanding and passion for the exciting subject matter down the road, differences in technology adoption guided our decision to design a clear and concise, physical, go-to guide for teachers.

 At the end of the day, the true test of good design thinking lies with those who will actually use it.
 So, once we completed our EduKit, we invested in producing several copies and took them to the classroom to see how they fit in the real world.
-Teachers, parents and students who kicked the tires for us loved it.
+Teachers, parents, and students who kicked the tires for us loved it.

 The EduKit is a great example of how design thinking could lead us to effective, yet straightforward solutions.
 Encouraged by the enthusiasm of Washington teachers, and above all by the excitement of the second graders who got one of their first engineering lessons based on it, we plan to continue to evolve it through further testing and iteration in our schools and, eventually, make the Engineering EduKit downloadable and printable for others to use.
 Other states’ curriculum standards may be different, but the principles of engineering still apply, so even though it is designed with Washington’s curriculum in mind, the EduKit can easily be adapted to other regions.
-If you are an education professional and would like to get one of the last few copies we have left, let us know.